Matsushita JR series: JR-300

-The JR-300, released in 1984, was completely redesigned in comparison with the earlier JR-100 and JR-200 models.
-The JR-300 had a Zilog Z80A CPU as well as a second MN1800A CPU to allow backwards compatibility with the JR-200.
+The National JR-300, released in 1984 with a price of 159,000 yen, was completely redesigned in comparison with the earlier JR-100 and JR-200 models.
+The JR-300 was a hybrid 8/16-bit machine, having a Zilog Z80A CPU as well as a second MN1800A CPU to allow backwards compatibility with the JR-200.

+It was advertised as "PC & TV 300" and came standard with a genlock function.
+A dedicated display (TH15-M300) was available for this.
+The size and design are similar to the Matsushita MSX machines with separate keyboard.

+The JR-300 was primarily delivered to schools as an educational computer, and only a very limited number of machines were released to the general public.